kusumotolab/APIMiner/README.md

 # APIMiner

 APIMiner is a fork for [APIDiff](https://github.com/aserg-ufmg/apidiff).
-A tool to identify API breaking and non-breaking changes between two versions of a Java library.
+APIMiner is a tool to identify API breaking and non-breaking changes between two versions of a Java library.
 APIMiner analyses libraries hosted on the distributed version control system _git_.
-While APIDiff uses RefDiff to detect refactorings between two versions of a Java library,  APIMiner uses [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner).
+While APIDiff uses [RefDiff](https://github.com/aserg-ufmg/RefDiff) to detect refactorings between two versions of a Java library,  APIMiner uses [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner).

 ## Catalog